 Linda Thompson has been at the forefront of British folk music longer than she would care to remember.
 With her (ex) husband Richard she recorded a string of classic albums, including the ultimate break-up record: 1982’s Shoot Out the Lights.
-Her latest solo record is 2013’s Won’t Be Long Now (Pettifer Sounds) and she appears with her children, grandson and Richard on the forthcoming Family (Fantasy Records/Concord Music Group), produced by her son Teddy.
+Her latest solo record is 2013’s Won’t Be Long Now (Pettifer Sounds) and she appears with her children, grandson and Richard on Family (Fantasy Records/Concord Music Group), produced by her son Teddy.
 You can follow her on Twitter here.

 Do you remember Ten New Songs, Leonard Cohen’s masterful 2001 album?
 Well, here’s nine new and newish songs.
 By 2020, he might be down to three new songs, but he’s Leonard Cohen — the more he prunes, the better he is.